 Chemistry in Context - A project of the American Chemical Society.
 Author 3rd-6th editions, Editor-in-Chief, 7th, 8th and 9th editions.

 Science Education for New Civic Engagements and Responsibilities (SENCER).
 Senior Associate, 2000-present, 2003 SENCER Model Developer.

 AWIS (Association for Women in Science), National Executive Board, Secretary (2007-2009), Councilor (1999-2000)

 Real-world problems and engaging societal issues can and do draw students into the world of chemistry.
 In turn, these issues can draw chemists into the world of people.
-Fall semesters, in my general chemistry course for liberal arts students and non-chemistry majors (Chemistry 108.), I teach through real-world issues such as air quality and global climate change to the underlying scientific issues.
-I bring to this the same level of intellectual engagement and involvement with current topics that one would expect in a graduate seminar.
-Spring semesters, I teach a course in the Integrated Liberal Studies Program entitled "The Radium Girls and the Firecracker Boys".
+Spring semesters, I teach Principles of Environmental Science, a place-based course that links sustainability to the UW-Madison campus (ENV ST 126).
+I also teach several courses in the Integrated Liberal Studies Program, including "The Radium Girls and the Firecracker Boys".
 The graduate students who teach with me in either course have opportunities to explore both chemical content and innovative pedagogies that they may not have experienced in their prior training.

 At present, much of my intellectual energy is devoted to the question of how what our students learn in chemistry can make a difference not only in their lives, but also in the health and well-being of all communities on our planet, both present and future.